alto-wg/draft-alto-bgp-ls/new-design.md

 # New Problem Statement and Working Items

 This document was initially written to summarize ALTO deployment consideration using BGP-LS.
-However, authors are finding new interesting practical problems when pushing the deployment to large-scale ISP networks.
+However, the authors are finding new interesting practical problems when pushing the deployment to large-scale ISP networks.

-Authors identify two problems:
+In particular, two problems are found:

 Problem 1: how to efficiently obtain fine-grained global ALTO information from multiple networks?